rogino/COSCNotes/COSC367/Week 04-05 prolog.md

 These force the left and right hand arguments to be evaluated.

 `=` is the unification predicate and `\=` is the negation. `==` is the identity predicate, which succeeds if the arguments are identical.

 `2+2 = 4.` is false as `+(2, 2)` does not unify to `4`.
 You must use `2+2 =:= 4`.

-`!` is the cutback operator - it supresses backtracking.
+`!` is the cutback operator - it suppresses backtracking.
 The `fail` predicate always fails.
 Using these two allows us to invert the result:

 ```prolog
 neg(Goal) :- Goal, !, fail.